Also see my page dedicated to the South Canol with pictures from our numerous trips on this favourite route of ours.

 Looking northeast towards our destination

-Overall, the road was in good condition.
+Overall, the gravel road was in good condition.
 This area had been freshly graded.

 View looking west as we head towards the Northwest Territories

-After leaving the valley floor, the road climbed towards the Northwest Territories.
+The road climbed up towards the Northwest Territories.

 The road narrowed as it climbed.
-On one side of us was a wall and on the other side was a severe drop with no roadside barrier.
-Steve inched the truck along as we didn't know if there would be oncoming traffic around any of the corners.
+On one side was a wall and on the other side was a severe drop with no roadside barrier.

 Small lake near the highest point along the pass